World's 50 best foods

 Parma ham -- a staple of Italian cooking.

 You see it folded around melon, wrapped around grissini, placed over pizza, heaped over salad.
-There's good reason for that: these salty, paper-thin slices of air-dried ham lift the taste of everything they accompany to a higher level, following the same theory as the Italian guy who thinks carrying around a copy of "Candide" makes up for the tiny Speedos.
+There's good reason for that: these salty, paper-thin slices of air-dried ham lift the taste of everything they accompany to a higher level.

 30. Goi cuon (summer roll), Vietnam